Livefyre/livefyre-gigya-example/README.md

 This sample application shows how to integrate Livefyre with Gigya's APIs to log a user in.
 PHP has been used as the example language but the solution is language-agnostic.

+##SALIENT POINTS##
+While this example code is for demonstration purposes and will require modification for your installation, there are a number of best practices suggestions incorporated into the code.

+1. Abstraction of configurations in `config/config.php`
+1. Delegation of all login/logout methods to Livefyre.
+To avoid repeating code, it's best to control all login/logout methods in one defined place, whether that's your site's overall login or Livefyre.
+In this example, Livefyre handles the functionality.
+1. Use of the new `Livefyre.require` pattern instead of `fyre.conv`

 ##INSTALL ME##